sravanroy/sravanroy.github.io/_posts/2018-12-29-Board_Game_Review_Prediction.md

 ## *This is a simple board game review predictor using machine learning models !*
 ----
 * A [dataset](https://github.com/sravanroy/sravanroy.github.io/tree/master/datasets/board_game_predictor/games.csv) of over 80,000 games is used to train both a linear regressor and a random forest regressor
-+ Reviews for a game are then predicted based on significant board game parameters
++ Reviews for a game are then predicted based on significant features in the dataset
 * The models were implemented in Python Jupyter notebook

 The required packages are imported into the notebook as shown-